Mysak1/Demos/README.md

 npm test spec/server.spec.js

 #### Manual test instructions
-Install and open Postman.
-POST some JSON body to http://localhost:1337/track
+Install and open Postman https://www.getpostman.com POST some JSON body to http://localhost:1337/track
 If the data contains a "count" parameter, the application increments the value of the "count" key by the value of the "count" parameter in a Redis database.
 Data are saved to file track.txt in project folder.
-In browser or postman GET http://localhost:1337/count> It returns value of the "count" key from the Redis database.
+In browser or postman GET http://localhost:1337/count It returns value of the "count" key from the Redis database.